All Episodes

 I convinced people to vote for it.

-So let's get those things straight too.
+So let's get those things straight, too.

 No, you haven't.

-You're a line dog faced pony soldier.
+You're a lion dogface pony soldier.

-You said you were, but you're you now you gotta be honest.
+You said you were, but now you got to be honest.

 We're very concerned about these sanctions.